paulirom/CodeClub/content/post/blogposttemplate.md

 suggest that you use this section to paraphrase in a few words what the reader of this post can expect.

+These are the steps to follow to contribute your post to the weblog:

+  - go to the shared project repository (Blogdown > CodeClub >content > post)
+  - copy and paste *blogposttemplate.md* and rename it according to your contribution
+  - change *title*, *subtitle*, *author*, *date*, *categories* and *tags*
+  - change the contents of and/or add code to that *.md*
+  - done!
+Your contribution will be posted with the next update of the weblog.

+\

+# How this Template works

 Lines 1 to 9 have the YAML header for this post.
 Everything in between and including the two sets of “- - -” is essential for this document to work as a post on the weblog.
 Use lines 2 to 4 to specify your *title*,